banuaksom/AirBnB_clone_v4/README.md

 - Request http://0.0.0.0:5001/api/v1/places_search/
 Send a POST request with Content-Type: application/json and an empty dictionary in the body - cURL version: curl "http://0.0.0.0:5001/api/v1/places_search" -XPOST -H "Content-Type: application/json" -d '{}'
 Loop into the result of the request and create an ARTICLE tag representing a Place in the SECTION.places
+5. Filter places by Amenity
+Replace the route 3-hbnb with 4-hbnb in the file 4-hbnb.py Create a new template 4-hbnb.html
+Write a Javascript script (static/scripts/4-hbnb.js):
+- Based on 3-hbnb.js
+- When the BUTTON tag is clicked, a new POST request to places_search should be made with the list of Amenities checked

 ## Description